Asymptotics for non-degenerate multivariate $U$-statistics with estimated nuisance parameters under the null and local alternative hypotheses: Technical lemmas

 A union bound then yields

 On the right-hand side, the first summand tends to zero as $n\to\infty$ by the assumption that $\hat{\bb{\theta}}_n$ converges in $\PP$-probability to $\bb{\theta}_0$.
-Under assumptions $(i)$, $(ii)$ and $(iii)$, the second summand tends to zero by Theorem~16~(a) of \citet{MR1699953}. \end{proof}
+Under assumptions (i), (ii) and (iii), the second summand tends to zero by Theorem~16~(a) of \citet{MR1699953}. \end{proof}

 The second lemma states results about the moments of the $\mathrm{APD}_{\lambda}(1/2,\lambda,0,1)$ distribution defined in \eqref{eq:APD.density}.
 These facts are given with proof in Equations~(B.25)~and~(B.26) of the Supplementary~Material~B of \citet{MR4547729}.
 This information is reproduced here for the readers' convenience.